Correcting non-independent and non-identically distributed errors with surface codes: Introduction

-In experimental reality, however, one must reasonably expect noise to obey a non-iid error statistics.
-Noise characteristics may, and in most cases actually do, notably vary from one qubit to another, which can compromise the performance of many error correcting schemes.
-Furthermore, errors can correlate across multiple qubits due to direct interactions~\cite{OGorman2016,PhysRevB.70.115310} or via coupling to a common bath~\cite{PhysRevA.89.042334}.
-However, despite the apparent practical importance, the performance and optimization of QECCs in the presence of non-iid noise have been barely investigated.
-Several works have discussed correction of multi-qubit correlated errors~\cite{Baireuther2018,PhysRevA.89.042334,PhysRevA.69.062313,PhysRevLett.96.050504,PhysRevA.89.032316,PhysRevA.90.042315}, while, to the best of our knowledge, there have been no attempts to tailor QECCs to non-identically distributed errors.
+Research within the field of QECCs typically assumes that all physical qubits that make up the code are identical, that is, every qubit experiences noise that can be modelled as an independent and identically distributed~(iid) process.
+In experimental reality, however, this assumption often turns out to be unrealistic.
+In modern quantum chips~\cite{ibmBrooklyn,ibmWashington,rigetiAspenm}, noise characteristics vary notably from one qubit to another~\cite{PhysRevA.106.062428, PhysRevA.108.022401, PhysRevLett.127.180501,harper2023learning}, which significantly compromises the performance of existing error correcting schemes~\cite{PhysRevA.106.062428,harper2023learning}.
+In certain devices, qubits not only have different error rates, but are also prone to different types of Pauli errors~\cite{PhysRevA.108.022401}, with Rigetti’s Aspen-M-2~\cite{rigetiAspenm,PhysRevA.108.022401} and IBM’s Washington~\cite{ibmWashington,PhysRevA.108.022401} being two such examples.
+Furthermore, experimental benchmarks show that errors can correlate across multiple qubits, either due to direct interactions~\cite{OGorman2016,PhysRevB.70.115310}, such as unwanted cross-talk~\cite{PhysRevLett.127.060505,PhysRevApplied.12.054023,harper2023learning,Xue2022,debroy2020logical}, or via coupling to a common bosonic bath~\cite{PhysRevA.89.042334}.
+Recent experiments have proven that such correlated errors have a crucial effect on the efficiency of surface-code quantum error correction~\cite{harper2023learning}.
+An optimal code design should respect a known non-iid noise structure of a particular device.
+However, despite the apparent practical importance, the performance and optimization of QECCs in the presence of non-iid errors have been barely investigated.
+Several works have discussed correction of multi-qubit correlated errors~\cite{Baireuther2018,PhysRevA.89.042334,PhysRevA.69.062313,PhysRevLett.96.050504,PhysRevA.89.032316,PhysRevA.90.042315}, while the research of QECCs under non-identically distributed errors has been ignored until very recently and is limited to only a few publications~\cite{PhysRevA.106.062428, PhysRevA.108.022401, harper2023learning, martinez2022multiqubit,PhysRevX.9.021041}.